GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <!--lint disable first-heading-level-->

 Check this page often to learn about changes to Chrome extensions, extensions documentation, or related policy or other changes.
 You'll find other notices posted on the [Extensions Google Group](https://groups.google.com/a/chromium.org/g/chromium-extensions).
 The [Extensions News](/tags/extensions-news/) tag lists articles about some of the topics listed here.
 (It even has [an RSS feed](/feeds/extensions-news.xml).)
 The [Chrome schedule](https://chromiumdash.appspot.com/schedule) lists stable and beta release dates.

+### Using your Google Analytics account with the Chrome Web Store {: #ga-with-cws }

+<p class="color-secondary-text type--caption">Posted on <time>August 7, 2023</time></p>

+The Chrome Web Store offers integration with Google Analytics, which allows you to see analytics for your Chrome Web Store listing in addition to the view offered in the Developer Dashboard.
+For more information, read [Using your Google Analytics account with the Chrome Web Store](/docs/webstore/google-analytics/).

 ### Chrome 115: DevTools steps over content scripts by default {: #step-over-content-script }